Guide

 The core loop

-Every SSPLAX session follows the same pattern:
+A typical SSPLAX session follows this pattern:

 Pick a starter template for your domain or build a flow network from scratch.
 The model defines what moves through your system and how stages connect.

-Your first model in five minutes
+Your first model

 - 1. Go to Examples and open any scenario — Engineering Capacity is a good one to start with.